Medical questions & health advice by licensed doctors

-"What can i do to treat alopecia universalis?
+"What can i do to treat alopecia universalis?"

 i got diagnosed with alopecia 3 month ago

 Unfortunately there is no good therapy for alopecia areata totalis.
 Since the condition is so rare, it should definitely be managed by a dermatologist with experience dealing with similar cases.
 If you have not yet had an appointment with a dermatologist, I would strongly suggest that you set one up as soon as possible.
 Most commonly, treatment for extensive hairless with alopecia areata involves the application of topical medications designed to reduce the autoimmune component of the condition.
 Although the effect of these is not guaranteed, they do produce some improvement in many patients.
 There are also some more experimental therapies that your dermatologist will be able to discuss with you when you meet.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.